g3rv4/FakeRelay/README.md

 ## I want to run this myself!

 Sure thing!
 The easiest way is doing so via `docker-compose`.
+One important thing to notice is that all the instances that use your FakeRelay will treat it as a real relay.
+That means they will send traffic your way.

+FakeRelay ignores this traffic, but that will still count against your badwidth.
+What I did is I set up Cloudflare so that it only forwards `POST`s to `/inbox` if the `type` is `Follow`.

 ### Setting up docker compose